-Shrager & Sachs’ own managing partner Robert L. Sachs, Jr. recently made a poignant observation about a critical issue impacting our neighborhoods, city, and nation as a whole:
+Shrager, Sachs, & Blanco’ own managing partner Robert L. Sachs, Jr. recently made a poignant observation about a critical issue impacting our neighborhoods, city, and nation as a whole:

 “Almost every day when I am driving, I see someone make an illegal, bad, and dangerous choice on the roads.
 It has become routine to see people running traffic lights, running stop signs, and swerving across the double yellow line to overtake traffic on busy secondary streets.
 This needs to stop.
 And those who engage in such behaviors must be held fully accountable for their negligence when they injure innocent victims on our roadways.”